GQW19/lev_doc/tutorial/README.md

 #### Upload ssh public key

-Log in to Leviathan, in `Account settings` - `Public key management`, choose to upload the ssh public key, enter the name at will, and copy the content of the id_ed25519.pub or id_ed25519.pub public key file generated in the steps above to the public key.
+Log in to Leviathan, in `Account settings` - `Public key management`, choose to upload the ssh public key, enter a name for the key, and copy the content of the id_ed25519.pub public key file generated in the steps above to the public key field.

 ```sh
 # Mac: View .pub file，copy and upload to Leviathan(recommended)